 Historically, the marshes of the refuge have been an oasis for waterbirds in arid desert.
 As the largest freshwater component of the Great Salt Lake ecosystem, the Bear River Migratory Bird Refuge is designated as a Western Hemisphere Shorebird Reserve Network site.

 The purpose of the refuge is to serve as a "suitable refuge and feeding and breeding grounds for migratory wildfowl" (Presidential Proclamation, Public Law 302).

 The refuge and its environs support diverse plant and animal species in a mosaic of upland, mudflat, river delta, brackish and freshwater marshes, temporary ponds, and uplands.
 Refuge uplands have scattered knolls that form a unique ecological community in the Bear River delta.

 The refuge lies along the eastern edge of the Pacific Flyway and the western edge of the Central Flyway, making it an important resting, feeding, and nesting area for birds in both flyways.
 Of more than 200 bird species that use the refuge, 67 species nest on the refuge.
 American avocets and black-necked stilts nest by the thousands along refuge dikes and roads.
 White-faced ibis nest in dense emergent vegetation in large colonies of up to 10,000 birds.
 Migrant tundra swans can number in the tens of thousands in the spring and fall.
 The Service uses a complex system of dikes and water control structures to provide different water depths for a variety of waterbird species over the seasons.

-The following are major actions in the comprehensive management plan:
+Major actions in the comprehensive management plan follow: